ash-codess/blog-site/src/content/blog/data-eng.md

     - Durability: Once a transaction is completed, its effects are permanent and will survive subsequent system failures.

 </details>

+### What is a data warehouse(storage+compute)?

+It is database for analytics and optimized for analytical workloads.
+They usually contain structured data so when it comes to unstructured data we use data lake.
+Storing large amount of uncleaned data can rack up cost pretty fast.
+Examples of data warehouse- Snowflake, AWS redshift, microsoft synapse, google bigquery.

+### What is datalake(storage layer)?

+Typically it a dumping ground for data.
+It is where data from different source gets stored after going through etl process.
+It can be used to store data in multiple formats.
+It is read only it is where you decide what all high priority data gets to move to data warehouse for analytical purpose.

+HIVE brought sql to the data lake.
+If you store bunch of files inside a folder it will treat folder as a table.

+### What is data lakehouse?

+A data lakehouse have:
+Table format: Apace iceberg
+catalog: To discover different tables we have eg. nessie Query engine: Lets you query in data lake. eg dremio

+Essentially a deconstructed data warehouse which can help us save cost.

+### What is a table format?

+Problem?
+Storage system like data lake doesn't know relationship between files stored on them.
+Other tools are not gonna know the just by looking at the files to which table they belong whether table A,B or C as storage system is not aware of it.

+Table format allows us to group files into unique datasets so now when a tools comes to data lake it can look at the metadata and know to which table it belongs.

+Table format is basically taking the data files that you have and creating metadata on top of it.
+A metadata is collection of information that make something easier to use.
+It helps make searching the data more efficient.

+Metadata on these file provide?

+- What is the schema of these files
+- How the files are partitioned
+- What are statistics on these fields.

 _To be continued.._